CROSSINGTUD/CryptoAnalysis/README.md

 * **RequiredPredicateError**: An object A expects an object B to have been used correctly (CrySL blocks REQUIRES and ENSURES).
 For example a `Cipher` object requires a `SecretKey` object to be correctly and securely generated.
 * **IncompleteOperationError**: The usage of an object may be incomplete: For example a `Cipher`object may be initialized but never used for en- or decryption, this may render the code dead.
 This error heavily depends on the computed call graph (CHA by default)

-When the option `--reportFolder=<folder>` is chosen, CogniCrypt_SAST writes the report to the file `CogniCrypt-Report.txt` and additionally outputs the .jimple files of the classes where misuses where found in.
+When the option `--reportDir=<folder>` is chosen, CogniCrypt_SAST writes the report to the file `CogniCrypt-Report.txt` and additionally outputs the .jimple files of the classes where misuses where found in.
 Jimple is an intermediate representation close to the syntax of Java.

+## Visualization

+When the `--reportDir` options is set, using the flag `--visualization` outputs visualizations for the data-flows.
+In the subfolder `viz`  of the `reportDir` Json files will be generated for each individual analyzed object.
+Download the folder [visualization](https://github.com/CROSSINGTUD/WPDS/tree/master/boomerangPDS/visualization) from the WPDS project, open the `index.html` in some browser (tested on Chrome) and drop any of the Json files in the lower right corner.
+This allows you to browse the generated data-flow graphs.

 ## Changing the CrySL Rules